PostHog/posthog/playwright/e2e-vrt/README.md

 # Visual Regression Tests

 We're using Playwright to run visual regression tests against Storybook.
-To create reference images that are consistent between development and CI we run Playwright in an Ubuntu docker container.
+To create reference images that are consistent between development and CI we run Playwright in an Ubuntu Docker container.

 ## Workflow